ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 - ``roctxRangePush``: Starts a new nested range.
 - ``roctxRangePop``: Stops the current nested range.
 - ``roctxRangeStop``: Stops the given range.
+- ``roctxProfilerPause``: Request any currently running profiling tool that it should stop collecting data.
+- ``roctxProfilerResume``: Request any currently running profiling tool that it should resume collecting data.
+- ``roctxGetThreadId``: Retrieve a id value for the current thread which will be identical to the id value a profiling tool gets via `rocprofiler_get_thread_id(rocprofiler_thread_id_t*)`.
+- ``roctxNameOsThread``: Current CPU OS thread to be labeled by the provided name in the output of the profiling tool.
+- ``roctxNameHsaAgent``: Given HSA agent to be labeled by the provided name in the output of the profiling tool.
+- ``roctxNameHipDevice``: Given HIP device id to be labeled by the provided name in the output of the profiling tool.
+- ``roctxNameHipStream``: Given HIP stream to be labeled by the provided name in the output of the profiling tool.

 .. note::
   To use ``rocprofv3`` for marker tracing, including and linking to old ROCTx works but it is recommended to switch to new ROCTx because